ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Frozen Solid.md

 	- They are [[Paralyzed]] in ice, when this ice breaks they lose this condition.
 		- The ice has 22 health, and is vulnerable to fire damage.
 		- Any attacks directed at the creature will instead damage the ice.
-		- The ice automatically breaks when the condition is set to end.
+		- If the condition ends before the ice is broken, the ice simply melts.
+			- High temperatures halve the duration and cold temperatures double the duration.